-Workshops and Webinars CalTestBed will host 4 webinars to help answer any questions about the application process.
+Workshops and Webinars CalTestBed will host at least 4 webinars to help answer any questions about the application process.
 Additionally, recordings, questions and comments, and presentations will be posted on the CalTestBed.com website.
-At least one week before the solicitation opens.
-Application Window Open The application will be available on the CalTestBed.com website.
-July 25, 2022- August 19, 2022 Application Due Deadline for all applications.
+September - October 2023 Application Window Open The application link will be available on the CalTestBed.com website.
+October 27, 2023 - November 22, 2023 Application Due Deadline for all applications.
 Mail-in applications must be postmarked by this date.
-11:59 pm PST on August 19, 2022 Review Process Approved applicants are screened internally for eligibility, then eligible applications are reviewed and scored by Technical Reviewers.
+11:59PM PST on November 22, 2023 Review Process Approved applicants are screened internally for eligibility, then eligible applications are reviewed and scored by Technical Reviewers.
 A final recommendation meeting with Technical Reviewers and CEC staff certifies the applicants who are recommended to advance to the consultation phase.
-August 22,2022 - October 20, 2022 Laboratory Consultations Recommended applicants will participate in a 1.5-3-hour consultation with the laboratory Principal Investigator, campus representative, and a neutral subject matter expert to create a Statement of Work including scope, schedule, and budget.
+November 27, 2023 - March 8, 2024 Laboratory Consultations Recommended applicants will participate in a 1.5-3-hour consultation with the laboratory Principal Investigator, campus representative, and a neutral subject matter expert to create a Statement of Work including scope, schedule, and budget.
 CEC staff conducts final review of SOWs for voucher approval.
-Starting week of November 21, 2022 Testing Begins Voucher recipients begin testing at laboratory testbeds.
-Dependent on SOW scheduling.
+Starting week of April 8, 2024 Testing Voucher recipients begin testing at laboratory testbeds.
+Start dates vary based on SOW scheduling but all testing performance periods must end by December 31, 2025